kgar/foundry-vtt-tidy-5e-sheets/To Do/To Do.md

     - [ ] Styles
       - [ ] src_scss\partials_inventory-grid.scss
       - [ ] src_scss\partials_inventory.scss
+- [x] Ensure item summary functionality can be shared

 - [x] Implement default tab
 - [ ] Visual bug (existing): when any character detail field is too long in Biography top-notes for a PC, it will blow out the layout.
 Consider CSS grid as a replacement.
 Test carefully on all the major browsers.
 Also just consider inputs instead of contenteditable fields?